A posteriori error estimates for the virtual element method: A posteriori error analysis

 \subsection{Lower bound}

-We shall now prove local lower bounds of between the a posteriori estimate presented above and the error in the energy norm.
-To this end, we shall make use of element and edge bubble functions, satisfying the bounds of Lemma~\ref{lem:bubEl} and Lemma~\ref{lem:bubEdge} respectively.
+We now prove local lower bounds of the error in the energy norm by the a posteriori error estimate.
+To this end, we make use of element and edge bubble functions satisfying the bounds of Lemma~\ref{lem:bubEl} and Lemma~\ref{lem:bubEdge} respectively.